Wo die Zitronen blühen

 The work begins in a tranquil fashion in G major, with a reflective solo violin melody in the introduction.
 A series of loud chords precedes the gentle first waltz section.
 The second section is more animated with a second part in D major.
 The wistful nature of the waltz is further expanded in the third section.
-A lively coda recalls earlier melodies and the first waltz section makes another entry.
-Near the end of the work, the introduction's solo violin melody returns before the waltz rises to a forte and climaxes with a timpani drumroll.
+A lively coda reprises the second waltz section and the first waltz section makes another entry.
+As the waltz gets closer to the end, the solo violin makes another appearance and plays it’s earlier melody from the introduction before the waltz rises to a forte and climaxes with a timpani drumroll and blazing flourish in the brass instruments.

 Vienna New Year's Concert

 The waltz was part of the Vienna New Year's Concert programmes as follows.